 - Salt to taste

-Pepper Masala − toast lightly in a hot Indian kadhai or fry pan, cool then grind to a fine powder using a small coffee grinder
+Pepper Masala − toast lightly in a hot Indian kadhai or fry pan, starting with the coconut, cool then grind to a fine powder using a coffee grinder.
+See Tip below for directions

 - 1½ tbsp black pepper

 - 3 cardamoms

 - Juice of a small lime or lemon

 - Cut each chicken Maryland at the joint into 2 pieces.
 Then with a sharp meat cleaver chop each drumstick into 2 sections neatly across the bone, and each thigh into 4 pieces, with the bone in.